Published On: Feb 13 2013 11:55:37 PM ESTUpdated On: Feb 14 2015 02:00:00 AM EST

 1924: The Computing-Tabulating-Recording Company changes its name to International Business Machines Corporation (IBM).

-1920: The League of Women Voters is founded in Chicago, Ill., during the last meeting of the National American Woman Suffrage Association about six months before the 19th Amendment to the United States Constitution gives women the right to vote.
+1920: The League of Women Voters is founded in Chicago during the last meeting of the National American Woman Suffrage Association about six months before the 19th Amendment to the United States Constitution gives women the right to vote.
 Today, the advocacy group operates one of the largest and longest running non-partisan voter registration efforts in the nation and local chapters often sponsor candidate debates.

-1913: Jimmy Hoffa, the labor union leader who served as the Teamsters president between 1958 and 1971, is born in Brazil, Ind.
+1913: Jimmy Hoffa, the labor union leader who served as the Teamsters president between 1958 and 1971, is born in Brazil, Indiana.
 Hoffa would famously go missing on July 30, 1975, and be declared legally dead seven years later, although his body has yet to be found.

 1913: College football coach Woody Hayes, who won five national championships and captured 13 Big Ten Conference titles during his 28 years as head coach at Ohio State University, is born in Clifton, Ohio.
 Hayes, who was inducted into the College Football Hall of Fame in 1983, also was head coach for Denison University and Miami University and compiled a career coaching record of 238 wins, 72 losses and 10 ties.
 He died of a heart attack at age 74 on March 12, 1987.